SpreeHertz/instainfo/README.md

 - `bio_links` (array)
 - `full_name` (string)

-You can get more properties by going to https://www.instagram.com/USERNAME_HERE/?__a=1&__d=dis and pretty print the JSON data.
+Some properties haven't been mentioned can be obtained by going on to https://www.instagram.com/USERNAME_HERE/?__a=1&__d=dis and pretty print the JSON data for easiness.
 This package just simplifies the process of fetching this data.